kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/index.md

 - **Wildcards** in exec arguments, file paths, and network destinations (CIDRs and DNS-label patterns), so a profile describes a *class* of behavior rather than one observed instance.
 - **Plurals** for network destinations (CIDRs and DNS-label patterns): A learnt profile usually contains a specific IP, whereas it might be part of a range.
 E.g. `pod-cidr` or `services-cidr` for internal and `vendor ip-list` for external endpoints.[^ct]

+Refer to the early [specification](https://billofbehavior.com/bob/docs/spec/) for details.

 [^ct]: Please see the component test of node-agent for a full set of examples.

 ## What can be tampered with, must be signed

 Config, CEL rules and SBOBs determine how the detection behaves.
 Excluding a namespace is as dangerous as allowlisting a new binary in a profile.
-Thus, we have the `experimental` feature:
+Thus, we have the `experimental` feature [Signing &amp; tamper detection](signing-and-tamper.md):

-- **Signing and tamper detection** ([R1016](../node-agent-rule-library.md)), so it can be cryptographically verified and any later modification is detected at runtime — see [Signing &amp; tamper detection](signing-and-tamper.md).
+It adds a new rule ([R1016](../node-agent-rule-library.md)), so critical components (config, rules, profiles) can be signed, their integrity be verified and any later modification be detected and alerted on.

 ## Next

-See **[End-to-end Log4J example](quickstart.md)** — deploy a workload, watch its profile being learned, trigger an out-of-profile behavior, see the alert, and learn the day-to-day commands, all in one walkthrough.
+Try it out in the **[End-to-end Log4J example](quickstart.md)**